flameberry/FlameberryEngine/README.md

 ## Build Requirements:
 1. Vulkan/MoltenVK support
-2. Python OR CMake
+2. Python
+3. CMake (Preferred)
 3. C++17 Compiler

 ## Build Steps:
-1. Clone the repository using: <br> `git clone --recursive https://github.com/flameberry/flameberry-engine <folder-name>`
+1. Clone the repository using: <br> `git clone --recursive https://github.com/flameberry/FlameberryEngine`
-2. Run the `scripts/generate_project.py` script to setup Nvidia PhysX and generate project files.
+2. Run the `Scripts/Setup.py` script to setup all the dependencies and generate project files.
 3. Open the project file using an IDE and build it and run it.

 ## Third party libs: